Summer 2026 Faculty

 Sebastian Castillo

 Sebastian Castillo is a genre-blending writer and teacher who lives in Philadelphia.
 He was born in Caracas, Venezuela, and grew up in Mount Vernon, New York.
-He is the author of 49 Venezuelan Novels (Bottlecap Press, 2017), described as “...echoing the storytelling forte of Garcia Marquez and drenched in surrealism and chimerical imagery,” by Maudlin Press, Not I (Word West LLC, 2020), described as “surprising, charming, and formally innovative,” and SALMON (Shabby Doll House, 2023).
-His short story collection The Zoo of Thinking (Smooth Friend, 2024) and novel Fresh, Green Life (Soft Skull, 2025) are forthcoming.
+He is the author of 49 Venezuelan Novels (Bottlecap Press, 2017), described as “...echoing the storytelling forte of Garcia Marquez and drenched in surrealism and chimerical imagery,” by Maudlin Press, Not I (Word West LLC, 2020), described as “surprising, charming, and formally innovative,” SALMON (Shabby Doll House, 2023), and The Zoo of Thinking (Smooth Friend, 2024).
+His most recent novel, Fresh, Green Life (Soft Skull, 2025), was described as a "giddy character study" by Vulture and chosen as one of their must read books of the month.
 His work has also appeared in Philadelphia Weekly, Peach Mag, Electric Literature, The Fanzine, and elsewhere.

 Castillo says of teaching, “My creative writing pedagogy is influenced by my interest in experimental and procedural writing.
 My hope is that the classroom can function as a laboratory for unforeseen possibilities in the same way.”